I love strawberries!

 Then add the cup of fresh pureed strawberries.

 Pour into a 9×13 pan.
-You could also make this as a layer cake too, I’m sure, if you wanted to.
+You could also make this as a layer cake too in round cake pans, I’m sure, if you wanted to.
 Layer cakes have never been my specialty so I did the sheet cake version.

 After baking, it came out golden brown.

-Mixed up the icing, which is butter, cream cheese, confectioners sugar, and strawberries.
+Mixed up the frosting, which is butter, cream cheese, confectioners sugar, and strawberries.

 The icing is runny and not a hard icing, but it’s very yummy!